xavierpriour/grunt-maildev/README.md

 grunt.registerTask('default', ['maildev:run']);
 ```

 Start a server and use it for your tests (logging all received emails to console),
-then close everything.
+then close everything:
 ```javascript
 grunt.initConfig({
   maildev: {